highcharts/highcharts-react/README.md

 ## Examples

-Look at examples in demo folder.
+There are several interesting examples in the demo folder that use all available constructors and a few modules.

 Bundle these with: